I’ve got some time between classes; where can I hang out?

 How can I get involved on campus?

-- Check out this and Don’t see the specific club you want?
-On the club page, learn !
-There is no shortage of ways to get involved at Bryan!
+- Check out the variety of clubs on campus.
+You can find flyers on the bulletin boards in dorms, Latimer, and Mercer.
+Don’t see the specific club you want?
+Visit the office of Student Life, located on the second floor of Latimer, and ask about starting your own!
+There is no shortage of ways to get involved at Bryan.

 - If you still have questions about getting involved, take a moment to talk to the Office of Student Life, located on the second floor of Latimer.
 They can be reached by calling 423.775.7209.